tripphamm/trippkit/README.md

 ##### Script

-In the package.json, you can call `tk-release` in order to kick off the release process
+In the package.json, you can call `jskit-release` in order to kick off the release process

 ```json
 // package.json